 The Sleek Precision of Japan's Iron Horse

 A ride on the Shinkansen bullet train is an adventure in itself.
 Famed for their smoothness and punctuality, these sleek marvels of Japanese engineering clock speeds of up to 200 miles per hour.
 Experience train travel like never before in the Gran Class, an exclusive car with ultra-spacious seating, gourmet meals and a dedicated host.
 Other luxury trains offer the feeling of a boutique hotel on wheels.
-Take in the majestic beauty of northern Japan from aboard the Royal Express by Tokyu Dentetsu, featuring observation decks, wood-panelled interiors and menus by a Michelin-starred chef.
+Take in the majestic beauty of northern Japan from aboard the Royal Express by Tokyu Dentetsu, featuring observation decks, wood-panelled interiors and menus by a Michelin-distinguished chef.

 The Delight of Oh-so Japanese Stationery